Braxgoal79/GameDevTeam4/README.md

 # Difficuty and progression
 *As the levels progres there are more enemies and harder enemies with faster shooting weapons that deal more damage.

+# User Interface (UI) and User Experience (UX):
+*The controlls are wasd and a mouse to aim there will be a small mini map that shows were the enemys you've seen are and enemys that you could hear.
+There will be a very simple small craftying or upgrading system used to upgrade weapons.
+It will be a top down shooter.

 # Technical Requirments
 *We will use proccesing